 Working with Shared Folders

 With Windows Home Server, shared content can be kept in managed shared folders on the home server.
-By using the API for Windows Home Server, you can write code that retrieves information about shared folders, which you can then use in your custom application.
+By using the API for Windows Home Server, you can write code that retrieves information about shared folders or that creates new shared folders with specific levels of permissions, which you can then use in your custom application.

 Shared Folder Properties

-An individual shared folder is represented as a IShareInfo object, and it has read-only properties for the following attributes:
+An individual shared folder can be represented as a IShareInfo object, which has read-only properties for the following attributes:

 • Name